 August 3, 2018 by Cleveland Foundation

 Our #SummerOfPurpose blog series follows this year’s Cleveland Foundation Summer Interns as they spend 11 weeks working with Cleveland-area nonprofit and public sector organizations.
-In today’s blog we hear from Grace Chu, who is working with Policy Matters Ohio where she collaborates with members of the research and policy analyst staff to complete substantive, interesting research, […]Read More
+In today’s blog we hear from Tristan Warder, who is working with the Cleveland Transformation Alliance where he is co-facilitating and supporting grassroots community conversations and action planning.
+Tristan is also creating a […]Read More